-What was initially conceived as a companion column at Nomos Journal (Remixing Religion) to my dissertation has since evolved into a more general blog in the aftermath of that project.
-While still heavily focused on remix theory and related areas, posts also cover broader topics pertaining to other research and personal interests.
+What was initially conceived as a companion column at Nomos Journal to my dissertation has since evolved into a more general blog in the aftermath of that project (Remixing Religion; the first two posts reappear here as well).
+While still mostly focused on remix theory and its application to the study of religion, posts also cover broader topics pertaining to other research and personal interests.
+I try to post at least once per month, but finalizing my new book has temporarily taken time away from that schedule.
+New posts are announced via Mastodon.

 Illuminating the Shadows